Frequently Asked Questions About DUI/OUI In Massachusetts

 What Is A Hardship License?

-A hardship license is available for people who have had their license suspended because of an OUI, however due to the nature of their work, medical needs or education need to drive a vehicle.
+A hardship license is available for people who have had their license suspended because of an OUI, but due to the nature of their work, medical needs or education need to drive a vehicle.
 In order to qualify for a hardship license you must show there is no alternative transportation available and document what the educational, employment or medical needs are.
 You also must enroll in an alcohol education program.

 What If I Refused The Breath Test?